obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 > [!released]
 > Introduced in Tasks 3.4.0.

-The `root` is the top-level folder of the file that contains the task, that is, the first directory in the path, which will be `/` for files in root of the vault.
+The `root` is the top-level folder of the file that contains the task, that is, the first directory in the path, which will be `/` for files in the root of the vault.

 - `root (includes|does not include) <root>`
   - Matches case-insensitive (disregards capitalization).